bealearts/grunt-periodic/README.md

 One of: "build", "hourly", "daily", "weekly", "monthly", "yearly", "checkout"

 * "build" runs once a build.
-This is the equivalent of not using the grunt-once task.
+This is the equivalent of not using the grunt-periodic task.
 * "checkout" runs only once for the project.
 It will not be run again, unless a clean checkout of the project is made.

 Note that this is only the maximum time period.
 If the build is not run, the tasks will not be executed.